IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/Setup/zassist.md

 The Metadata field provides a way to adjust your assistant’s behavior during conversational search for your OpenSearch instance.
 Now that you have your own docs that are ingested for conversational search, you can set the metadata field for your assistant to use those documents in its content-grounded search.
 If you leave the metadata field empty, then it defaults to settings found to perform well.
 This replaces having to paste a complicated search string.

-By default (without any string in the Metadata field), it searches all the default IBM provided documentation and all ingested customer documentation using the following value:
+If you leave this field empty, OpenSearch will rely on the default settings, which means OpenSearch will search all of the default IBM-provided documentation and all of the ingested customer documentation using the following value:

 ```
 {“ibm_indices”:“*_ibm_docs_slate”,